Wootric/segment-wootric-ios/README.md

 (It is advised to read [WootricSDK docs](https://github.com/Wootric/WootricSDK-iOS) first.)

-First of all you need to provide values for account token, clientID and client secret in Segment's dashboard for Wootric integration, then import Segment-Wootric:
+First of all you need to provide values for account token and clientID in Segment's dashboard for Wootric integration, then import Segment-Wootric:

 ```objective-c
 #import <Segment-Wootric/SegmentWootric.h>